ahoys/tunnelerjs/README.md

 **"anti_spam_punishment_role_id":** If "role" punishment is used, the Discord id of that role (eg. muted). `String`

+## Example: muting a user as a punishment

+You can mute users when they spam with the "role" punishment.

+1) Create a new role to your Discord guild, call it eg. "Muted".

+2) Deny "Send Messages" permission for the role.

+3) Set "anti_spam_punishment" setting for the guild to "role".
+The settings are stored in config/settings.json file.
+You can open it with almost any text editor, like notepad, notepad++ or Microsoft Visual Code.

+4) Set "anti_spam_punishment_role_id" to be the id of the just created "Muted" -role.
+You can reveal the id of the role by typing \@Muted to one of the guild's channels.
+Discord will return you something like: <@&316668100361846796>, where 316668100361846796 is the id.

+5) Save and reboot the bot.

 ## Custom commands (optional)
 You can also script your own custom commands.
 Here's how you can integrate them with the bot: